-Figure 16 depicts different mechanisms of Primary Distribution delivery in TS formats to an MVPD.
+depicts different mechanisms of Primary Distribution delivery in TS formats to an MVPD.

-Figure 16 Primary Distribution to an MVPD or Station
+Figure 25.
+Primary Distribution to an MVPD or Station

-Primary distribution to an OTT provider follows a similar scheme, except that the content is delivered using MPEG DASH instead of MPEG TS as shown in Figure 17 below.
+Primary distribution to an OTT provider follows a similar scheme, except that the content is delivered using MPEG DASH instead of MPEG TS as shown in Figure 26.
+Primary Distribution to an OTT Provider below.

-Figure 17 Primary Distribution to an OTT Provider
+Figure 26.
+Primary Distribution to an OTT Provider